Easy and Fun Day Tours From Alicante (by Train or Car)

 We stayed in Alicante – most of the places here are closer to Alicante than to Valencia.

-Click here to find more hotels in Alicante – for each budget.
+- Click here to find more hotels in Alicante – for each budget.

 Best Day Trips from Alicante

 Altea is located in between Alicante and Valencia and is absolutely charming.
 It is the perfect day trip from Alicante because you can get there even by tram.
 Plus, most importantly, this town is so unique.Altea is like the mini version of Santorini – maybe I am exaggerating a bit, but the whitewashed houses and flowers add some Greek charm.
 Altea itself is really small, so you could “finish” the sightseeing part quite quickly.
 However, it is so cute that I recommend taking your time to stroll the narrow streets and soak in the views.
 At the end of the day, you can enjoy a drink at the beach.
 It will not get much cuter than Altea.
 Find more travel tips for Altea.

-If you like to do a guided tour – Villajoyosa and Altea from Alicante – click here to find out more about prices and times.
+- If you like to do a guided tour – Villajoyosa and Altea from Alicante – click here to find out more about prices and times.

 The most colorful place in Costa Blanca is Villajoyosa.
-It is located closer to Alicante than Valencia, so if you are coming from Valencia, you could combine it with a trip to Altea.
-I never expected to find such a colorful town here – it is my personal little Burano.But unlike Burano, it even has a beautiful beach section and a Friends Cafe.
+It is located closer to Alicante – since Altea is quite small you could combine a trip to Villayosa and Altea.
+I never expected to find such a colorful town here in Costa Blanca – it is my personal little Burano.But unlike Burano, it even has a beautiful beach section and a Friends Cafe.
 So small and tiny it may be, it is worth a day trip from Alicante.
 Find more travel tips for Villajoyosa here.

-- If you like to do a guided tour – Altea and Villajoyosa from Alicante – click here to find out more about prices and times.
+- If you like to do a guided tour – Altea and Villajoyosa from Alicante.
+Click here to find out more about prices and times.

 Benidorm did not win me over within the first few minutes.
 Though I am a city girl, I did not enjoy walking from the train station to the beach area.
 It was just busy and not charming.
 So, are you wondering why I am still recommending it for a day trip from Alicante/Valencia?

-This is serious Instagram material – pretty, pretty, pretty and a fun and easy day trip from Alicante.
+This is serious Instagram material – pretty, pretty, pretty, and a fun and easy day trip from Alicante.

 So, while we visited all the places from Alicante, they can also be done as a day trip from Valencia, since all towns and places are located more or less in between the cities of Alicante and Valencia.

 Depending on the place you stay, you can decide where you want to enjoy your beach vacation.
-As mentioned above, there are quite a few beach destinations, and even more that weren’t listed (Costa Blanca is just great for that kind of holiday).
+As mentioned above, there are quite a few beach destinations and even more that weren’t listed (Costa Blanca is just great for that kind of holiday).